-Arunachal: 50 suspected ‘Miya’ individuals from Assam intercepted in Bordumsa
+Tensions in Arunachal's Bordumsa as bus with Bengali-speaking Muslims intercepted

 Local organisations say the individuals may be displaced persons from eviction drives in Assam, with some reportedly brought to Arunachal to work in brick kilns.
 However, none of them could identify their exact destination or employer.

 The group is believed to originate from Assam’s Morigaon and Nagaon districts.
-Indigenous residents of Bordumsa and Pengeri expressed concern over the sudden arrival, urging authorities to verify the documents of the group immediately.
+Local residents of Bordumsa and Pengeri expressed concern over the sudden arrival, urging authorities to verify the documents of the group immediately.

 Reports indicate that the movement was allegedly coordinated by Babar from Morigaon and Nagar from Arunachal Pradesh.
-The incident has reignited debates over settlement patterns and demographic changes in sensitive border areas of the state.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!